Lifelines for Felines, Inc.

 Having grown up a littermate in a pack of miscellaneous non-human critters, it was instinctual that Stephanie Babcock would dedicate her life to animal welfare.
 As a Registered Veterinary Technician, Stephanie is the medical advisor for our organization.
 (Feel free to reach out to her for veterinary advice, but if it's urgent, head for your closest vet instead of waiting for her to email you back, of course!)
 Stephanie is the head nurse at California Animal Rescue Emergency Services and fierce Mama Lion to 9 cats, 5 dogs, 7 hens, a pond-full of koi, and a revolving door of patients and fosters.

-Hi!
-My name is Delia Inman, I grew up in Hollywood CA (very near to DTLA), and now live in the South Bay.
-I am a proud owner of 3 kitty cats; Lucca, Chaco, and Olive.
-I have always loved all furry friends and as of recently I have really found a passion in advocating for them in any way I can.
-Punks for Pussies/Lifelines for Felines is the first non-profit I have the honor of being a part of, and I am beyond excited to be able to help in making a difference for all the kittens/cats around DTLA.
+Delia Inman, grew up in Hollywood CA (very near to DTLA), and now lives in the South Bay.
+She is a proud owner of three kitty cats; Lucca, Chaco, and Olive.
+She has always loved all furry friends and as of recently she has really found a passion in advocating for them in any way she can.
+Punks for Pussies/Lifelines for Felines is the first non-profit she has been a part of, and she is beyond excited to be able to help in making a difference for all the kittens/cats around DTLA.

-Hi, I'm Lynne Sherer.
-I met John Nikolai when we were both young punks working for the Ohio U newspaper who bonded over a shared love of the Ramones and the Damned.
-Decades later our shared love for cats and devotion to animal welfare and rescue rekindled our friendship and led to my involvement in Punks for Pussies.
-I've been supporting John and his amazing rescue efforts since he moved out to L.A. and began feeding, then rescuing and saving the lives of the cats in the auto graveyard.
-I couldn't be more proud and honored to be a part of his mission.
+Lynne Sherer met John Nikolai when they were both young punks working for the Ohio U newspaper who bonded over a shared love of the Ramones and the Damned.
+Decades later their shared love of cats and devotion to animal welfare and rescue rekindled their friendship and led to her involvement in Punks for Pussies.
+She has been supporting John and his amazing rescue efforts since he moved out to L.A. and began feeding, then rescuing and saving the lives of the cats in the auto graveyard.
+She couldn't be more proud and honored to be a part of his mission.

-I live in Arizona with my husband, son, and five cats: Fuzz, Izzy, Scooby, Rocky and Beanie.
-I've been a vegetarian and animal rights advocate since 1990 and have volunteered with many shelters and animal rescues.
-I currently volunteer with a small, local cat rescue in Chandler, AZ as well as supporting LFF/PFP with all my heart and soul!
+She lives in Arizona with her husband, son, and five cats: Fuzz, Izzy, Scooby, Rocky and Beanie.
+She has been a vegetarian and animal rights advocate since 1990 and has volunteered with many shelters and animal rescues.
+She currently volunteers with a small, local cat rescue in Chandler, AZ as well as supporting LFF/PFP with all her heart and soul!

 Heidi Kolkovich became involved with the rescue when she met John Nikolai at the dentist office one day.
 Her request to foster one kitten resulted in her fostering four brothers and she just completely fell in love with rescue work.
 She is currently only 18 but she hopes to do this for as long as she can and maybe eventually take over running the rescue.

-Kyra and Kismet live in South Central Pennsylvania with Elly May, Tortie Queen of All She Surveys, and chickens Alice, Edna, and Tilly.
+Kyra and Kismet live in South Central Pennsylvania with Elly May, Tortie Queen of All She Surveys, tabby terror, Keane Hawkins, Shepherd-Husky mix and cat-whisperer, Ty, The Goodest Boy, and chickens Elsa and Margaret.